Aviation policy in the UK is currently changing. See the Government's Aviation Policy Framework.

-The government appointed an independent Airports Commission chaired by Sir Howard Davies to assess whether the UK needs additional runway capacity and the nature, scale and timing of that need.
+The Government appointed an independent Airports Commission chaired by Sir Howard Davies to assess whether the UK needs additional runway capacity and the nature, scale and timing of that need.

 The Airports Commission's interim report (December 2013) stated that the South East needs one net additional runway by 2030 and shortlisted two options at Heathrow and one option at Gatwick for a new runway.
-A national public consultation has taken place on these options and closed on 3 February 2015.
+A national public consultation took place on these options and closed on 3 February 2015.
 An option of a new airport in the Inner Thames Estuary was subjected to further feasibility work but was ruled out as a viable option by the Airports Commission in September 2014 and was not added to the shortlist alongside Heathrow and Gatwick.

-Facing the Aviation Challenge also supports the Airports Commission's recommendation for an independent noise authority; and that measures are taken to properly measure, minimise and mitigate the noise impacts of existing airport operations and airport expansion.
+We supported the Airports Commission recommendation for an independent noise authority; and that measures should be taken to properly measure, minimise and mitigate the noise impacts of existing airport operations and airport expansion.

-- Read Kent County Council's response to the Airports Commission's discussion paper on noise (PDF, 71.8 KB)
+- Read Kent County Council's response to the Airports Commission's discussion paper on noise (PDF, 533.5 KB)

-The government sets a night flights quota for Gatwick and Kent County Council responded to the Department for Transport consultation on night flights, urging for a reduction.
+The Government sets a night flights quota for Gatwick and Kent County Council responded to the Department for Transport consultation on night flights, urging for a reduction.

 In addition, the UK's airspace is currently being modernised to take account of new navigation technology as part of the Government's Future Airspace Strategy.
 The London Airspace Consultation proposes changes to Gatwick's flight paths that result in a concentration of flights along the fewest number of routes.
 This is in line with government policy to reduce the absolute numbers of people affected by aircraft noise.
 We believe that the burden of over-flight should be shared more equitably through the provision of multiple routes that gives communities under flight paths a break from being over-flown all of the time.